ForgingAntiquity/forgingantiquity.github.io/conference.md

 <a name="Transport"/>
 #### Getting There
+Transport

 Train: Macquarie University is accessible by the Macquarie University train station (see map, U26), on the Northern Line.
 There is an approximately 15min walk between the station and conference venue.
 Macquarie University is accessible by the Macquarie University train station (see map, U26), on the Northern Line.
 There is an approximately 15min walk between the station and conference venue.

 Bus: Macquarie University is accessible by a number of bus services.
 There is an approximately 5–10min walk between bus stops and the conference venue.

 Parking: Free parking permits are available upon request for parking in the West 3 carpark (R11) throughout the symposium.
-Contact [alice.mcclymont@mq.edu.au] (mailto:alice.mcclymont@mq.edu.au) to be sent a permit.
+Contact [alice.mcclymont@mq.edu.au](mailto:alice.mcclymont@mq.edu.au) to be sent a permit.

-For further information, see the [Macquarie University website] (http://www.mq.edu.au/about/contacts-and-maps/getting-to-macquarie) and [Transport NSW website] (https://transportnsw.info/#/).
+For further information, see the [Macquarie University website](http://www.mq.edu.au/about/contacts-and-maps/getting-to-macquarie) and [Transport NSW website](https://transportnsw.info/#/).

 Venue